openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 *  ``required.py`` - all settings which are required to run and do not have a reasonable production-ready default, e.g. LMS_BASE_URL which will be different per environment.
 *  ``defaults.py`` - other settings which will have production-ready defaults

-The settings defined in ``required.py`` and ``defaults.py`` files are mutually exclusive, representing all application specific settings as well as installed library settings whose values either must be provided or whose defaults are not considered production-ready.
+The settings defined in ``required.py`` and ``defaults.py`` files are mutually exclusive, representing all IDA specific settings as well as installed library settings whose values either must be provided or whose defaults are not considered production-ready.

 ``required.py`` variables must be overridden by operators.
 The application will check that operators provided these values, and will not start unless they are set.
 This allows operators to fail fast rather than finding out about an unset value when users exercise those breaking codepaths.
 Application developers are encouraged to keep the list of required settings to a minimum.